Skip links

 When A Brownie Is Not Just A Brownie

-The legalisation and increasing popularity of edibles in Canada creates a new risk: it is easier than ever before to suffer an accidental overdose.
+The legalization and increasing popularity of edibles in Canada creates a new risk: it is easier than ever before to suffer an accidental overdose.
 While there have been no reported cases of fatal overdose, people can experience symptoms severe enough to warrant a trip to the hospital.
 Marijuana overdose symptoms include extreme anxiety, panic attacks, a rapid heart rate, impaired speech and coordination, high or low blood pressure, nausea and vomiting, and extreme confusion.
 Some people may experience symptoms of psychosis, such as paranoia and hallucinations.
 It is essential to store cannabis edibles out of reach of children and pets.

 Marijuana As A “Gateway Drug”